britter/website/src/content/blog/2025-10-02-maven-ai-agents.md

 ```

 This silently skips integration tests.
-The problem is twofold: the AI uses mvn test instead of the correct mvn verify, and it also specifies `-Dtest` instead of `-Dit.test`.
+The problem is twofold: the AI uses `mvn test` instead of the correct `mvn verify`, and it also specifies `-Dtest` instead of `-Dit.test`.
 As a result, integration tests are never run, yet the AI may believe that all tests are passing.
 This is more severe, as a developer leaning too heavily on AI might ship broken code.
 When told that integration tests have to be executed with Failsafe, AI sometimes resorts to executing the plugin directly, for example: